krimpvark/krimpvark/src/BDD/Readme.md

 	Then the result should be 417.7248169415651
 ```

+Feature files are written in gherkin syntax to provide test cases in your native language.
+Feature files can be separated from your solution and has tagging capability for CI/CD pipelines.

+For more examples & keyword definitions, visit https://specflow.org/learn/gherkin/

-This allows non-technical staff easily to evaluate the logic & provide developers with a simplified requirement.
+The feature files allow non-technical staff easily to evaluate the logic & provide developers with a simplified requirement statement for the specified feature set.

-For a real world example, BA's & product owners would be able to define the feature scenarios for given features with validated results.
+As for a real world example, BA's & product owners would be able to define the feature scenarios for given tasks with validated results.

 For the test case it self, it provides the developers a simplified framework to generate the relevant test cases for said feature.